Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Beckett said nothing.

-"...The… *other* matter?"
+"...The... *other* matter?"
 Sartori asked after a second.

 "Being addressed as we speak."